davidacm/EnhancedPhoneticReading/readme.md

 # Enhanced phonetic reading NVDA Add-on #
 This add-on add some features to phonetic reading like delayed character descriptions and instant character descriptions.
+Those are enhancements for the native feature implemented in NVDA.

 Copyright (C) 2022 - 2023 David CM <dhf360@gmail.com>